University of Michigan - Shanghai Jiao Tong University Joint Institute

 - TOEFL/IELTS test results if English is not the students' first language.

-Acceptance packages will be mailed to students’ home school advisors approximately 8 weeks after receiving a complete application, including JW202 visa supporting form and the acceptance letter.
+Acceptance packets, including JW202 visa supporting form and the acceptance letter, will be mailed to students’ home school advisors approximately 8 weeks after receiving a complete application.

 Exchange students are guaranteed on-campus housing, in the Joint Institute Dormitory together with JI students.
 Accommodation is either a double or triple shared room based on availability.
 Students will be billed by the JI after the semester starts.